aurelia/aurelia.github.io-old/docs/api/dependency-injection/index.md

   * `keyValue: any` - No description available.

-* `newInstance(asKeyOrTarget?: any, dynamicDependencies: ): ` - Decorator: Specifies the dependency as a new instance
+* `newInstance(asKeyOrTarget?: any, dynamicDependencies: ): ` - Decorator: Specifies the dependency as a new instance.
+Instances can optionally be registered in the container under a different key and/or use dynamic dependencies
   * `asKeyOrTarget?: any` - No description available.
   * `dynamicDependencies: ` - No description available.